kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 ## 3. Capability and pack descriptions

-Every enabled adapter MUST expose a versioned capability resource such as:
+The Standalone Training profile MUST expose a versioned capability resource such as:

 ```text
 kubeflow://capabilities/<component>.json
 ```

-The descriptor MUST state the component and contract versions, status, usable tools and resources, Skills, personas, feature gates, hard dependencies, optional integrations, Profile scope, supported API/CRD versions, authorization-filtered availability, and observation time.
+The first descriptor MUST state the component and contract versions, status, usable tools and resources, Skills, Profile scope, authorization-filtered availability, and observation time.
+Feature gates, dependency graphs, optional integrations, and additional pack metadata belong to extension profiles.

 Unavailable or unauthorized operations MUST NOT be advertised as usable.
 A degraded descriptor MUST explain the reason and expose only the operations that still work.

 Capability descriptors MUST NOT be shared across authorization scopes without isolation.
 A cache MUST be private to the caller or keyed by actor, Profile, namespace, and policy revision, and MUST be invalidated when authorization or capability state changes.
 Conformance MUST verify that one scope cannot receive another scope's tools or capabilities.

-Every installable capability pack MUST also have a versioned manifest describing:

-- required and optional dependencies;
-- supported topologies;
-- exposed tools, resources, Skills, and personas;
-- SDK/API/CRD and feature-gate requirements;
-- security scopes;
-- enable, disable, deprecation, and upgrade behavior; and
-- owner and conformance evidence.

-A pack manifest describes a capability.
-It never grants authority.
-A pack with an unsatisfied hard dependency MUST be unavailable rather than advertising unsafe mutations.
+The first profile uses one minimal lock for the Trainer adapter, including the MCP revision, identity model, SDK/API/CRD versions, image, and storage.
+A full capability-pack manifest covering dependencies, topologies, lifecycle, and conformance evidence is an extension-profile requirement.
+A manifest never grants authority.

 Existing external MCP servers, such as MLflow MCP or Feast MCP, MAY remain independent backends and be federated through Agentgateway.
 Federation does not make them Kubeflow adapters or transfer ownership of their native APIs, resources, status, or release lifecycle.
 A federated backend MUST satisfy the same identity, policy, naming, protocol, and conformance requirements claimed by the deployment.